PDAL/PDAL/doc/workshop/exercises/batch_processing/batch-processing.rst

 ----------------------------------

 For the most flexibility, pipelines are used to apply a series of opertations to a file (or group of files).
-In this excersise, we build on the `dtm` pipeline example, but run this pipline over 4 files and reproject, calculate a bare earth using the `filters.srtm` filter, remove those points that aren't bare earth with `filters.range` and then write the output using the `writers.gdal`.
+In this excersise, we build on the :ref:`workshop-dtm` pipeline example, but run this pipline over 4 files and reproject, calculate a bare earth using the :ref:`filters.smrf` filter, remove those points that aren't bare earth with :ref:`filters.range` and then write the output using the :ref:`writers.gdal`.

 The pipeline we are using is: